 3. Refine Grantmaking Guidelines

-Our work then narrowed down even further as we carefully identified the issues that would be the best ‘fit’ for our client with high impact potential on a disaster context and a discrete set of potential grantees with whom we will be making introductions and forging partnerships.
+Our work then narrowed down even further as we carefully identified the issues that would be the best ‘fit’ for the foundation with high impact potential on a disaster context and a discrete set of potential grantees with whom we will be making introductions and forging partnerships.

 CDP’s work thus far has resulted in an initial tangible success.
-Our client awarded one grant to support West Virginia flood recovery.
+The Westfield Insurance Foundation awarded one grant to support West Virginia flood recovery.
 On the yet tangible side, our work gave our client the confidence to hone their disaster grantmaking, moving it from being solely reactive and event focused, to looking at the long-term needs of their communities of concern.

 Our mutual respect for each other’s values, an understanding of the problem that needed to be solved, a deep understanding for foundation work as well as disasters, and a love of cooking were the key ingredients in this successful working relationship.